ratpac/node-dnsd/README.md

+# Changes
+0.9.8 support CAA Dns Requests for use with letsencrypt DNS Challenge

 # node-dnsd: DNS encoder, decoder, and server

 *node-dnsd* is a Node.js package for working with DNS.
 It converts binary DNS messages to and from convenient JavaScript objects; and it provides a server API, for running a custom name server.